paull2797/github-tutorial/README.md

 If you ever make a mistake when messing around with files, you can do "git checkout -- (FILE_NAME)" to revert the edits you've made.
 (The dash in git checkout is double)

 ### Undoing Git adds
 If you accidently added a file(s), you can do git status to find the git command to help you.
+The command is "git reset HEAD (FILE_NAME)" to unstage the file.

+### Undoing commits
+If you want to undo a commit, you can use "git reset --soft HEAD~1".
+This will only leave your files and staging area alone, while undoing the commit.